BhaveshSolanki2611/Solana_Token_Creation_Platform/DEPLOYMENT_FIXES_SUMMARY.md

 # Vercel Deployment Fixes Summary

+## Latest Fixes (Updated)

+### 1. Fixed `setTransferData is not defined` error
+- Added back the missing transferData state in TokenDashboard.js
+- Ensured all state variables are properly defined before use

+### 2. Enhanced Crypto Module Resolution
+- Added a dedicated webpack-crypto-fix.js to polyfill crypto globally
+- Updated craco.config.js to provide crypto through webpack's ProvidePlugin
+- Modified vercel-build.js to ensure crypto-browserify is properly installed
+- Updated vercel.json to include crypto-browserify in the build command

 ## Issues Fixed

 ### 1. ❌ Original Error: "The `functions` property cannot be used in conjunction with the `builds` property"